Alsancak railway station: Turkish State Railways era (1935–present)

 Traffic greatly increased in 1938, when the State Railways started daily service to Ankara.
 With this increase, a train shed was built over the platforms and the present day station was built.
 In the early 1950s, the tracks leading to the port were taken up and a new spur was built near Halkapınar.
 Alsancak became a "gateway to the south" in the 1970s, as trains departing from Alsancak all headed to destinations south of İzmir.
-Between 2000-2001 the State Railways built several more platforms and electrified the tracks, with plans to improve commuter rail in İzmir, however plans fell through and the new tracks served as storage tracks for old railway stock and the overhead wires were never used.
+Between 2000 and 2001 the State Railways built several more platforms and electrified the tracks, with plans to improve commuter rail in İzmir, however plans fell through and the new tracks served as storage tracks for old railway stock and the overhead wires were never used.
 On 23 July 2006 the station was closed to passenger service for the renovation of the surrounding lines.
 Between late 2006 and early 2010, Alsancak station was at an all-time low.
 No trains served the station until the construction of Karşıyaka tunnel was completed.
-On 25 May 2010 long distance passenger service returned.
-Alsancak was also chosen to be the headquarters and main hub of İzmir's new commuter rail system: İZBAN. İZBAN started operation from Alsancak to Cumaovası on 30 August 2010, Alsancak-Çiğli on 5 December 2010 and Alsancak-Aliağa on 31 January 2011.
+On 25 May 2010 long-distance passenger service returned.